How to Clear a Clogged Drain Pipe

 Another thing to try is this a homemade drain cleaning recipe.
-It is great in a pinch.
+It is great in a pinch and for periodic preventative maintenance.
 If that doesnt do the trick, roll up your sleeves and summon your inner handyman.
 Try this one:

-- Sprinkle a half of a box of baking soda down the drain.
+- Sprinkle 10 tablespoons of baking soda down the drain.

 - Pour vinegar over the baking soda.
 You should see a foaming action.